Sbaiden94/nd9991-c2-Infrastructure-as-Code-v1/README.md

 ##### 2. VS code editor
 An editor would be helpful to visualize the image as well as code.
 Download the VS Code editor [here](https://code.visualstudio.com/download).

-##### 3. An account on www.lucidchart.com
-A free user-account on [www.lucidchart.com](www.lucidchart.com) is required to be able to draw the web app architecture diagrams for AWS.

 ### How to run the supporting material?
 You can run the supporting material in two easy steps: